A note on the composition product of symmetric sequences: Normal oplax monoidal structures

 \begin{example} Let $\cat{E}$ be a category with a monoidal structure given by the bifunctor $\otimes: \cat{E}^2 \to \cat{E}$ with unit object $I$.
 Set

-The unit isomorphism for the monoidal structure determines morphisms $\iota_{n,k}$ and the associativity isomorphism determines morphisms $\alpha_{n,r,k}$ as in Definition \ref{def:pseudo}.
-The conditions of Definition \ref{def:pseudo} follow from the axioms for a monoidal structure.
-Thus a monoidal structure determines a pseudomonoidal structure.
+where $\mu_0$ takes the value $I$.
+The unit isomorphisms for the monoidal structure determine morphisms $\alpha_{n,l,0}$ and the associativity isomorphisms determine $\alpha_{n,l,r}$ for $r \geq 1$, as in Definition \ref{def:oplax}.
+The necessary conditions follow from the axioms for a monoidal structure.
+Thus a monoidal structure determines a normal oplax monoidal structure.

-Conversely, suppose we have a pseudomonoidal structure on $\cat{E}$ in which all the associativity morphisms $\alpha_{n,r,k}$ and unicity morphisms $\iota_{n,k}$ are isomorphisms.
+Conversely, suppose we have a normal oplax monoidal structure on $\cat{E}$ in which all the associativity morphisms $\alpha_{n,l,r}$ are isomorphisms.
 Then $\mu_2$ is a monoidal structure on $\cat{E}$ with associativity isomorphism

 and unit isomorphisms